open-compensation-token-license/license-token-website/wikisrc/open-source-cybersecurity-against-cyberwar.md

 Cyberwarfare encompasses an array of hostile actions ranging from cyber espionage to full-on digital assaults aimed at crippling infrastructure.
 Nations may use it to infiltrate government systems, manipulate critical infrastructure, or destabilize economies through technological sabotage.
 The implications are vast and severe, potentially compromising the very functions and services that societies rely on.

 Given this escalating threat, cybersecurity has become a linchpin in national and international security strategies.
 Governments and organizations alike are increasingly recognizing the necessity of sophisticated measures to counteract these emergent dangers.
+For more insights, explore [cyberwar and open source intelligence](https://www.license-token.com/wiki/cyberwar-and-open-source-intelligence).

 ---